ChipmunkHand/ChipmunkHand/blog/psx.md

     data
 ```

 Here we are controlling the ATT line over the whole operation.
 Notice that we can send a byte and form part of the result using `yield`.
 We can also loop to recieve bytes, since for bytes 3, 4 and 5, the master simply sends 0x0 as it is only interested in the response.
-The final cool bit here is that if the controller tells us is in analog mode in byte 2, this means it will be sending extra data for the analogue sticks, and we can read those as well within the same expression to be matched on later.
+The final cool bit (pun fully intended!) here is that if the controller tells us is in analog mode in byte 2, this means it will be sending extra data for the analogue sticks, and we can read those as well within the same expression to be matched on later.

 ##MailboxProcessor